 I am a marine ecologist studying how the environment shapes the distribution and abundance of phytoplankton in the ocean.
 I am interested in where these organisms are found, how many occur there, and why.

 Research Assistant Professor of Oceanography

 ribalet at uw.edu

 I am interested predominantly in the physiology and ecology of phytoplankton and their adaptation to different marine environments.
 My PhD work has focused on how chemical signals produced by phytoplankton, particularly oxylipin compounds produced by diatoms, influence the composition and fitness of a community.
 My postdoctoral work examined how physical processes and chemical gradients influence the distribution, abundance and activity of phytoplankton communities.
-I am currently investigating how temperature influences the coupling between cyanobacteria and their grazers.
+I am currently investigating the coupling between phytoplankton and their consumers and its effects on ecosystem stability.
 My long-term goal is to determine the mechanisms that shape patterns of community structure and function in the oceans.

 I use flow cytometry to collect information about the distribution and abundance of phytoplankton communities and their activity at the single cell level.
 The Armbrust Lab developed a novel underway flow cytometer called SeaFlow to provide continuous observations of phytoplankton communities.
 I am developing tools to facilitate the analysis and visualization of the high volume of data collected by the instrument.
 For more information about our cytometry facility and software tools, please visit our website http://seaflow.ocean.washington.edu

 - 2007 Ph.D in Biological Sciences – Open University of London, UK, hosted by the Stazione Zoologica Anton Dohrn, Naples, IT.
 Thesis title: The role of polyunsaturated aldehyde production in the physiology and ecology of diatoms, 270 pp. uk.bl.ethos.487156.